koendv/t12-958/README_DEVELOPER.md

 ## NTC Temperature sensor

-The pcb contains a voltage divider is made with an NTC and a pull-up resistor.
+The pcb contains a voltage divider made with an NTC and a pull-up resistor.
 The voltage across the NTC resistor is measured with an ADC, and used to calculate temperature.

 The [Steinhart-Hart equation](https://en.wikipedia.org/wiki/Steinhart%E2%80%93Hart_equation)  gives temperature as a function of NTC resistance.
 The Steinhart-Hart equation uses logarithm and floating point division.
 The MM32SPIN27 does not have hardware floating-point FPU, so using the Steinhart-Hart equation is slow and impractical for this processor.